-Within the SDP offer/answer, RTP entities choose the RTP and RTCP transport addresses (i.e., IP addresses and port numbers) on which to receive packets.
-When sending RTP packets; however, they may use a different IP address or port number for RTP, RTCP, or both.
-Symmetric RTP/RTCP requires that the IP address and port number for sending and receiving RTP/RTCP packets are identical.
-Using Symmetric RTP and RTCP, as defined in "Symmetric RTP / RTP Control Protocol (RTCP)" [RFC4961] is recommended.
-It should not be confused with, or used in place of, "Multiplexing RTP Data and Control Packets on a Single Port" [RFC5761].
+Within an SDP offer/answer exchange, RTP entities choose the RTP and RTCP transport addresses (i.e., IP addresses and port numbers) on which to receive packets.
+When sending packets; however, they may use a different source IP address or port number for RTP, RTCP, or both.
+When the IP address and port used to send and receive RTP is the same, it is termed "symmetric RTP" [RFC4961].
+Likewise, when the IP address and port used to send and receive RTCP is the same, it is termed "symmetric RTCP" [RFC4961].